 Here is with the gilding and drawer pulls yet to be added.

 Kinda boring, eh?
 That’s what I like about these Art Deco chests.
 They’re like a blank slate waiting to be the star of the show.
 That’s why I’ve created my BEEP (VW chest)…

 Roses catch Ruby’s fancy, so roses it was to be.
 I hand-painted the floral accents with several different colors with metallic overlay as she described and here is the result.

-She is tickled with the finished piece and happy to have it as an addition to her new room makeover.
+She loves the finished piece and happy to have it as an addition to her new room makeover.

 I’m with Ruby…there’s just something about roses to make a girl (at any age) feel special.

 I hope you enjoyed seeing this shabby chic transformation and the story behind it all.
-Maybe the next time you see a waterfall piece of furniture you can give it your own special touch, and maybe it will be shabby chic. ♥
+Also, maybe the next time you see a waterfall piece of furniture you can give it your own special touch, and maybe it will be shabby chic. ♥